Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Introduction

 Real-world data are often expressed in domains and coordinate systems that are determined by the experimental acquisition process.
-For instance, bacterial chemotaxis can be captured as one-dimensional wave channels \cite{adler1966chemotaxis}, or visualized as two-dimensional images --- top-down with upright \cite{phan2020bacterial} or bottom-up with inverted microscopy \cite{morris2017bacterial}.
+For instance, bacterial chemotaxis can be captured as waves in effectively one-dimensional channels \citep{adler1966chemotaxis}, or visualized as two-dimensional images --- top-down, with upright \citep{phan2020bacterial} or bottom-up, with inverted microscopy \citep{morris2017bacterial}.
 All three experimental settings produce data of the same physical process supported in different geometries and coordinate systems.
 The conventional machine learning approaches for PDE identification are inherently tied to a predefined spatial framework, preventing them from generalizing the learned physical mechanism to different coordinate systems, geometries, or dimensions.
-In this work we propose a more flexible approach that would allow learning a dynamical system (a physical mechanistic model) from data in one domain, and then making accurate predictions in another, when the underlying physics is the same.
-Recent work by Psarellis et al. \cite{psarellis2024data} has proposed a coordinate-free PDE learning approach using exterior calculus.
-Their method allows them to learn a PDE independently of the coordinate system, and they show that the learning generalizes to different coordinate system representations of the same domain.
-We further extend the method to generalize to other domains with different geometries and dimensions.
+The recent work of \citet{psarellis2024data} has proposed a coordinate-independent PDE learning approach using exterior calculus.
+Their method allows them to learn a time evolution scalar PDE independently of the coordinate system, and they show that the learning generalizes to different coordinate system representations of the same domain.